kolanowskim/Inventory-data-collector/README.md

 # Inventory-data-collector

 I've created this script for inventory in my company.
-I was receiving data from each computer like those in "Data" directory.
+I was receiving data from each computer like these in "Data" directory.
 I was responsible for collect all data from all computers in a specific format to one excel.

   1. To run this script - dataCollector.pl you need to insall Excel::Writer::XLSX library.
   2. Then you can ran it by terminal.
 By command - perl dataCollector.pl (You must indicate a location or be in the same location).